Facelift

 The type of facelift procedure you have will depend on what you have agreed with your surgeon.
 You will be given a local or general anaesthetic.

-The surgeon repositions the skin over the face and neck.
+The surgeon repositions the skin over your face and neck.
 They will also trim any excess skin.
 They sew, staple, or tape the incisions closed and apply a dressing.
 Sometimes a small thin drainage tube is placed under the skin to remove excess blood or fluid.

 What should I expect after a facelift?

-Some facelifts are a day procedure.
-However, your procedure might require a short stay in hospital, so it is best to prepare a bag.
-The day after surgery, the doctor is likely to remove any drainage tubes and put fresh dressing on the wounds.
-You will need to return to have the stitches taken out, usually after a week.
+The day after surgery, your doctor is likely to remove any drainage tubes and put fresh dressing on your wounds.
+You will need to return to have the stitches taken out, after about a week.

 You are likely to have pain, bruising and swelling around the site of the operation.
 Your doctor may prescribe pain relief medication.
 Sleep with your head elevated to reduce the swelling.